 Launch Your Career

 You can’t go wrong with either co-ops or internships.
-Choosing one or the other increases your chance of career prospects after graduation.
+Choosing one program or the other increases your chances of career prospects after graduation.

 Do not get too caught up in the terminology.
 Employers often use “co-op” and “internship” interchangeably or incorrectly, potentially resulting in missed opportunities.

 Ensure you understand what an employer expects of you when discussing their programs.
 This will help you find the right fit.
-Make sure you carefully review each opportunity and never be afraid to ask questions.
+Ensure you carefully review each opportunity and never be afraid to ask questions.